Out and about

 The lifespan of a battery concerns car buyers for a number of reasons.
 Over the course of its life, the battery loses capacity and performance.
 The type of battery, usage and ambient temperature all influence the life of a battery.
 Depending on the model and manufacturer, a battery warranty can last between eight and ten years.
 But at some point, performance will start to suffer.
 After 100,000 km, a battery can no longer be expected to reach 100 percent.
 Today’s batteries still last a long time, though, and do not need to be replaced every two years as some people think.
 It’s important to know that slowly charging your battery, mostly at home with alternating current, is much easier on the battery.

-Recycling batteries decreases the amount of waste in landfills and makes it possible to reuse the valuable materials they contain.
+Recycling electric car batteries reduces waste and makes it possible to reuse valuable raw materials.
 Not only is this good for the environment, it can also help offset future shortages in raw materials.
 Modern recycling processes can recover up to 90% of the resources used.

 Did you know?